-The SFWMD first developed a set of "adaptive protocols" to provide guidance when making recommendations to the USACE when the Water Supply and Environment Regulation Schedule was in effect from 2000 to 2008.
+The South Florida Water Management District (SFWMD) first developed a set of "adaptive protocols" to provide guidance when making recommendations to the USACE when the Water Supply and Environment Regulation Schedule was in effect from 2000 to 2008.
 Recently, the protocols were modified for use with the 2008 LORS to allow for operational flexibility.
 The SFWMD Governing Board concurred with these protocols on September 9, 2010.
 The Final Adaptive Protocols for Lake Okeechobee Operations document (SFWMD 2010a) was finalized on September 16, 2010.

-The Adaptive Protocols for Lake Okeechobee Operations are intended to provide operational guidance to SFWMD staff and the Governing Board.
+The adaptive protocols are intended to provide operational guidance to SFWMD staff and Governing Board.
 As local sponsor for the C&SF Project, the agency interacts with the USACE on Lake Okeechobee operations within the confines of the federally adopted lake regulation schedule and water control plan (USACE 2008a).
 Lake Okeechobee is a central component of the C&SF Project and an interconnected regional aquatic ecosystem.
 As described previously, the lake has multiple functions and its operations must carefully consider the entire and sometimes conflicting needs of the C&SF Project.
 A key goal of implementing adaptive protocols for Lake Okeechobee operations is to improve water supply, flood protection, and ecosystem benefits within the constraints of the approved lake regulation schedule and water control plan.

 The adaptive protocols are used when the lake stage in the Low, Baseflow, and Beneficial Use sub-bands to provide guidance for discretionary releases to water managers for ecosystem benefits or to improve conditions related to the C&SF Project purposes.
 Adaptive protocols represent a scientifically-based method to clarify the lake release amounts that are most beneficial when the regulation schedule does not suggest specific release amounts.
 The SFWMD provides recommendations developed through the adaptive protocols to the USACE for consideration in optimizing lake operations within the constraints of existing authorizations and infrastructure.
 The USACE carefully considers various competing uses and needs of the water resources.
-As stated in the Water Control Plan, the USACE retains full discretion to operate the C&SF Project.
+As stated in the Central and Southern Florida Project Water Control Plan for Lake Okeechobee and Everglades Agricultural Area (USACE 2008a), the USACE retains full discretion to operate the C&SF Project.
 The USACE is not mandated to follow the SFWMD's recommendations per the Final Supplemental Environmental Impact Statement Including Appendices A through G - Lake Okeechobee Regulation Schedule (USACE 2007).

-Central to the Adaptive Protocols process is a set of ecosystem and water supply performance measures.
+Central to the adaptive protocols process is a set of ecosystem and water supply performance measures.
 The performance measures are used to identify the environmental need for water released from the lake and the risk to water supply uses of the lake resources.
 Overall, adaptive protocols are intended to use operational flexibility to facilitate environmental benefits without impacting other lake uses.